ssciwr/Python-best-practices-course/slides/ssc-pbp-course-prerequisites.typ

   gh student login
   ```

-  This starts the GitHub login flow with the permissions needed to accept and
-  submit classroom50 assignments.
+  This starts the GitHub login flow with the permissions needed to accept and submit classroom50 assignments.

   Browser-based login is usually easiest.
+Your Git transport can remain either  HTTPS or SSH.
 ]

 #slide(title: "Update classroom50 student CLI")[